JimSeker/Architecture/README.md

 **ViewModel Examples:**

-`viewModelDemo` is an example of how to use the viewModel class.
+`viewModelDemo` (java) is an example of how to use the viewModel class.
+Also shows viewModel can survive a rotation.

+`viewModelDemo_kt` (Kotlin) is an example of how to use the viewModel class.
 Also shows viewModel can survive a rotation.

 `AndroidviewModelDemo` (Java) is an example of how to use the AndroidviewModel class, which is just a viewModel that can get context.